KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 This systematic review makes several novel contributions to spatial criminology and crime location choice research that advance both theoretical understanding and methodological practice.

 **First, we provide the first systematic quantitative synthesis of spatial unit selection practices in crime location choice studies.** While numerous studies have noted the importance of spatial scale selection (Fotheringham & Wong, 1991; Steenbeek & Weisburd, 2016), no previous research has systematically examined how researchers actually make these decisions across different contexts.
-Our analysis of 51 observations spanning six orders of magnitude provides the empirical foundation for evidence-based spatial unit selection guidelines.
+Our analysis of 51 observations spanning 4.8 orders of magnitude provides the empirical foundation for evidence-based spatial unit selection guidelines.

 **Second, we challenge the prevailing assumption of methodological chaos in spatial criminology.** Critics have argued that arbitrary spatial unit selection undermines the field's credibility (Openshaw, 1984).
 Our findings demonstrate that researchers systematically align spatial scales with criminological processes: micro-environmental crimes use property-level units, property crimes employ neighborhood-scale analysis, and multi-crime studies use administrative units.
 This reveals theoretical sophistication rather than arbitrary selection, fundamentally reframing debates about methodological rigor in environmental criminology.
 Kuralarasan et al. (2024) exemplify this sophistication by explicitly justifying street segment selection for graffiti analysis based on human observational limitations and exposure measurement requirements.
 Similarly, Bernasco & Jacques (2015) chose fine-grained units for drug dealing analysis to capture environmental features that dealers can perceive and evaluate when making location decisions.